daxter75/ubuntu-gnome-install-web-dev/README.md

 (for [user] type your linux username)

 # Chrome
-Downlaod 32bit or 64bit .deb file
+Download a 64bit .deb file

     sudo dpkg -i /path/to/chrome/file